Darter90/MockitoCompendium/How_use_Mockito/Starting_Mockito.md

     }
 ```

-In theory, you have to test even the HashMap<>, but since it is a private field you cannot access to...<a href="https://darter90.github.io/MockitoCompendium/#/Private_fields_and_Static_methods/Reflections">or not?<a>
+In theory, you have to test even the HashMap<>, but since it is a private field you cannot access to it...<a href="https://darter90.github.io/MockitoCompendium/#/Private_fields_and_Static_methods/Reflections">or not?<a>